BangBOOM/nano-llm-infer/README.md

 ## TODO

 ### Stage 1
+1. Support multi round chat
-1. Support multi batch inference: a sequence manager is needed to manage the position of a sequence and kvcache
+2. Support multi batch inference: a sequence manager is needed to manage the position of a sequence and kvcache

 ### Stage 2
 1. PageAttention KVCache Support